ElsaiedSamaka/Eden-tech/README.md

 # Angular Movies Simple Task [Eden-Tech]
+## Simple Movies Directory
+### Overview
+Your task is to develop a simple movies directory.
+The idea is that user can search for a film by name and view selected movie summary.
+Movie information would be collected from a public movies database API called OMDb.
+Functional Requirements
+Users should be able to search for movies by title. oUsers should be able to sort the result by title or year. oUsers can set how many results appear per page in search. osearch results should show the movie poster as thumbnail.
+Users should be able to view the details for one of the movies from the search results.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

 ## Development server
+*1* Run `json-server --watch src\db\db.json` for a backend server. <br/>

-Run `ng serve` for a dev server.
+*2* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding